Bhola-Kr/react-native-crypto-native/README.md

 ```

-Replace `"react-native-crypto-native"` with the actual name of your library, and ensure the paths and package names are correctly specified according to your project structure.
+Replace `"react-native-crypto-with-native"` with the actual name of your library, and ensure the paths and package names are correctly specified according to your project structure.
 This `README.md` provides a basic overview and instructions for using your React Native crypto library.
 ```